gschmutz/kafka-workshop/10-faas-and-kafka-with-nuclio/README.md

 ![](./images/nuclio-homepage.png)

 Let's create a new project by clicking **NEW PROJECT**.
 In the pop-up window, enter `kafka-workshop` for **Project name** and `Kafka Workshop` for the **Description** and click **CREATE**.
 The new project should appear in the list of projects.

+### Create the Function in Python

+We will first use the Python language to implement the functionality of our function.

 Navigate into the newly created project and you will see the 3 different options to **Start a new function**: